mavlink/qgc-user-guide/en/SetupView/Sensors.md

 ## Airspeed

 For Airspeed calibration you will need to keep your airspeed sensor out of any wind and then blow across the sensor.

 To calibrate the airspeed sensor:

 1. Click the **Airspeed** sensor button

    ![Airspeed calibration](../../images/setup/sensors_airspeed.jpg)

+1. Cover the sensor (i.e. with your hand)

+   > **Warning** Do not touch the sensor (obstruct any holes) during calibration.

 1. Click **OK** to start the calibration.

+1. Blow across the sensor.

+1. Wait for 2-3 seconds before removing the covering (calibration completes silently after several seconds)